C14 H20 N2 O3

 Location: United Kingdom

-Purpose: The purpose of this study in participants with newly diagnosed HIV is to determine whether a combination of drugs can effectively reduce latent HIV in resting CD4 cells.
-The combination strategy will include ART, two therapeutic HIV vaccines, and vorinostat.13
+Purpose: The purpose of this study in participants with newly diagnosed HIV is to determine whether a combination of drugs can effectively reduce the latent HIV reservoir.
+The combination strategy will include ART, two therapeutic HIV vaccines, and vorinostat.18

 Study Names: MOXIE trial; ACTG A5366; NCT03382834